-In the last lecture, we talked about how density-dependent feedbacks can regulate population densities over time.
-In the logistic growth model, we saw that a negative feedback (a decline in population growth rate as density increased) could result in the population stabilizing at its carrying capacity.
-In population ecology, this type of negative feedback is called ‘negative density dependence’.
+In the last lecture, we talked about how density-dependent feedbacks can lead to self-regulated populations.
+In the logistic growth model, we saw that a negative feedback (a decline in population growth rate as density increased) could result in a stable equilibrium (carrying capacity).
+In population ecology, this type of negative feedback is called negative density dependence.

 What happens if density dependence goes the other way?
 What if an increase in population density were to induce an increase in population growth rate r?
 This would be a **positive feedback*: increased population density results in faster growth, which produces a bigger population, which results in faster population growth, etc.

 Imagine a social species, like the prairie dogs pictured above.
 If the density of prairie dogs is high, they can warn each other about predators.
-If the density is low, there may not be enough neighbors around to warn each other of approaching danger, and the predation rate might go up, resulting in higher d.
-This is a positive feedback, and can result in, well, let’s simulate it and find out!
+If the density is low, there may not be enough neighbors around to warn each other of approaching danger, and predation rates might go up, resulting in higher d.
+This is a positive feedback, and can result in – well, let’s simulate it and find out!

-This effect – whereby population growth rate may decrease when population size decreases – is called an Allee effect, named after ecologist Warder Clyde Allee (1885-1955).
+This effect – where population growth rate may increase when population size increases and population growth rate may decrease when population size decreases – is called an Allee effect, named after ecologist Warder Clyde Allee (1885-1955).
 Allee specialized in social behavior and aggregations, and recognized the benefits of social aggregations to individual fitness.

 Interestingly, Dr. Allee’s interest in cooperation and the benefits of social aggregations spilled over into his life in other ways.
 He was a devout Quaker, an anti-war activist and an advocate of human social cooperation!
 From the Wikipedia article: “Allee saw ecologists as ‘social healers’ who were able to provide a naturalistic foundation for ethics through their research”